primenetwerx/PrimeNetwerxLinux/README.md

 **Ultra Lightweight, Ligtning Fast, Portable & Immutable - Linux Operating System**

-Based on the Latest Porteus Linux.
+Based on the Latest Porteus Linux, with the Cinnamon Desktop.

-As few changes as possible to the base system.
+With as few changes as possible to the base system.
 Changes are done through scripts & modules.

-**Included:**
+**Added:**
-- Additional File System support
+- Additional File System support (for Gparted)
 - clonezilla - Disk Cloning and Imaging
 - nano - CLI Text Editor
 - btop - CLI System Monitor